 This is why Orthodox worship is not entertainment.
 It’s work, even hard work, hard inner work.
 It’s the work, if you will, of climbing a mountain to the cave of Bethlehem, the mountain of Golgotha to the tomb of the Lord’s Pascha that opens onto the “Garden of Eden” at the top of the mountain.
 At the top of that mountain is where the vision opens that can take one’s breath away and fill the soul with deep emotion that is of heaven.
 That is where the soul begins to melt to become a flaming torch of love for the Savior, for His Holy Mother and all the saints.
 Orthodox worship, then, is work, inner work.
 After all the term “liturgy” means common “work”; but it is a work that produces a joy that is not of the world and that the world cannot take away, a beauty of sight and sound that no worldly entertainment even begins to compare to.

-Therefore, when you come to the services this weekend and on Christmas Eve, understand that they will be long.
+Therefore, when you come to the services of Orthodox worship, expect them to be long.
 Lots of prayers, lots of psalms, lots of hymnody, lots of standing still at attention, just listening, listening, listening – and none of it is “entertaining”.
 If we’re looking to be entertained, we’ll be bored out of our mind.
 If we’re looking to get the services done so we can be done with it and say we did them, they will seem interminably long.
 But, if you come like you go to the gym, with the intention of working out – only your workout will be inner – it will be like climbing a mountain: lots of hard work, but lots of beauty to take in as you ascend, and as you ascend you may find yourself getting energized rather than tired as you might expect, because the air is getting fresher and cleaner, and the beauty that you begin to “see in an unseeing way” will be of the nature of Christ: healing, restorative, life-giving.